 Holistic Health Electives

-A minimum of 40 units of elective Holistic Health Courses are required for the Bachelor’s degree.
-Students can select courses from a wide variety of academic resources, workshops, training and other educational resources under advisement of their mentor with the approval of the academic committee.
+A minimum of 40 units of elective Holistic Health Courses is required for the Bachelor’s degree.
+Students can select courses from a wide variety of academic resources, workshops, training and other educational resources under the advisement of their mentor with the approval of the academic committee.

-Students may take other approved courses to help complete the minimum 180 credit units requirement for the B.S. degree.
+Students may take other approved courses to help complete the minimum 180 credit units required for the B.S. degree.

 Holistic Health Internship

-Students must investigate core aspects of Holistic Health within the professional environment through close contact with practitioners and real world situations.
+Students must investigate the core aspects of holistic health within the professional environment through close contact with practitioners and real-world situations.
 Students should participate in the field study for a minimum of 320 contact hours.
-The field placement is expected to afford students appropriate practical hands on experience and in-depth knowledge of their areas of practice.
+The field placement is expected to afford students appropriate practical hands-on experience and in-depth knowledge of their areas of practice.
 Students complete a daily journal and prepare a scholarly paper summarizing their findings for the field study.

 Master of Science in Holistic Health

 M.S.
 Entry Requirements